Rachel Smith – Artistic Director and violin

 Rachel completed her undergraduate music studies at the Queensland Conservatorium of Music with Michele Walsh, and her Master’s degree at Northwestern University, Chicago, where she was awarded a fellowship with the Civic Orchestra of Chicago.
 In 2003 she was recipient of the Lord Mayor’s Performing Arts Fellowship, which enabled her to undertake further violin studies in Berlin.

-Rachel enjoys living in Edinburgh with her cellist husband, Eric de Wit, and baby daughter Nora.
+Rachel enjoys living in Edinburgh with her cellist husband, Eric de Wit, and baby daughters Nora and Elise.
 Her hobbies include cooking, learning Dutch, knitting, and reading on the couch.